balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### BezierTriangle::intersection

 Theres is no closed formula for Bézier triangle and ray intersection, like there is for planes and spheres.
 There are existing ray - Bézier triangle intersection algorithms, such as [[2]](#2).
-However, this algorithm needs investigation of several cases, which is not well suitable for GPUs.
+However, this algorithm needs investigation of several cases, which is not well suited for GPUs.
 Moreover, the article does not contain performance data, and it seemed to me a big effort to implement it.
 So I've found out a rather simple algorithm based on Newton's method with one or two identical computation-intensive loops, which are easy to run parallel for many rays.

 First I check the intersection with the underlying planar triangle, and if it intersects, calculate the lengths along the ray measured from its starting point
 * until the ray reaches the signed distance from the underlying plane equal to the maximal surface point above that plane